Radiative shocks create environments for dust formation in novae

 Due to the high densities of novae ejecta, shocks in this environment are likely to be radiative (\citealt{Metzger+14}, \citealt{Metzger+15}).
 As gas cools behind the radiative shock, its density increases by a factor of $\gtrsim 10^{3}$.
 Here we show that this provides an ideal environment for forming dust, while simultaneously offering a natural explanation for the extreme density inhomogeneities observed within nova ejecta.

 This paper is organized as follows.
 In $\S\ref{sec:shocks}$ we discuss the dynamics of radiative shocks and describe our model for the thermodynamic trajectories experienced by the post-shock gas.
-In $\S\ref{sec:dust}$ we describe a model for molecule formation and dust nucleation.
-In $\S\ref{sec:results}$ we provide our results.
-In $\S\ref{sec:discussion}$ we discuss our results.
-In $\S\ref{sec:conclusions}$ we summarize our conclusions.
+In $\S\ref{sec:dust}$ we describe a model for molecule formation and dust nucleation, and in $\S\ref{sec:results}$ we present the results, considering variations from our fiducial model.
+We discuss the implications of our results in $\S\ref{sec:discussion}$, with comparisons to observations.
+For a brief summary of our conclusions, see $\S\ref{sec:conclusions}$.